SemanticsOS/smc.freeimage/README.txt

 =====================

-FreeImage wraps mature and widely-used libraries like LibJPEG, LibOpenJPEG, LibPNG, LibRaw, LibTIFF4, OpenEXR and zlib in a consistent and powerful set of APIs.
+FreeImage wraps mature and widely-used libraries like LibJPEG, LibOpenJPEG, LibPNG, LibRaw, LibTIFF4, OpenEXR and zlib in a consistent, well documented and powerful API.

 http://freeimage.sourceforge.net/